 Coal is currently being phased out completely.
 That is mainly because of its rising costs, inefficiency, and its harmfulness to the environment.
 Gas is also a fossil fuel, but not nearly as bad for our environment and climate change as burning coal.
 We strongly recommend using gas for any appliance in your house you can use them with.
-Why?
+WHY?
 Not only is gas cleaner than coal, it is much cheaper.
 Using gas to run appliances can cost half off to as much as 2/3 off from using an electric appliance that uses coal to generate its electricity.
 Switching from an electric appliance to a gas appliance will normally have a much higher rebate attached to it as well.
 Gas appliances include your air handler from your AC for heating in the winter time, water heater, dryer, range/oven, and space heaters.
+LOOK AT THE REBATE GALLERY BELOW

 Your AC is your biggest electric guzzler in your home.
 Are you using a smart or programmable thermostat?
-Are you familiar with your SEER level, and how many speeds yours has?
+Are you familiar with your SEER level, and how many speeds your AC has?
 A good AC could cut your solar system size by 1/3, or reduce your electric costs by 30% or more.

 Your water heater is your appliance that uses the 2nd largest amount of electricity in your home.
 Does yours have a timer?
 Do you know if a tankless or hybrid water heater would be better for energy efficiency in your home?